elastic/elasticsearch/BUILDING.md

 in Gradle.
 We're usually in contact with the gradle team here or working on a fix in our build logic to resolve this.

-<b>The elasticsearch build fails the build if there's any deprecated gradle api used.</b>
+**The Elasticsearch build will fail if any deprecated Gradle API is used.**

 ### Make a change in the build